GirolamoOddo/AppliedMath_Notebooks/README.md

 2D_Solvers_for_HeatEquation.ipynb [🟧]
 > This notebook contains a set of numerical methods, specifically: Finite Differences, Finite Volumes and Physics Informed Covolutional NN to approach the solution of the heat equation in a 2D domain.
 The results are then compared using interactive 3D Plotly graphs.

+3D_LBM_for_FluidDynamicsSimualtion.ipynb [🟧]
+>This notebook contains an introduction to the Lattice Boltzmann Method applied to CFD, covering 2D schemes (D2Q5, D2Q9) and 3D schemes (D3Q15, D3Q27), allowing for the simulation of flows in a channel with user-defined cubic obstacles.
+Additionally, for completeness, a version using PETSc4py is provided for the D2Q9 and D3Q27 schemes.

 AdversarialSearch_for_ZeroSumScenario.ipynb [🟦]
 >This notebook aims to provide a practical insight into adversarial search through the use of the Minimax algorithm applied to a simple two-player game (user vs. algorithm) with complete information and zero-sum property.